 Reading more:

-Take your Pug on regular outings to parks, dog-friendly stores, cafes, and other public places where they can encounter different people, animals, and sights.
+Take your Pug on regular outings to parks, dog‑friendly stores, cafés, and other public places where they can encounter different people, animals, and sights.
+A dog travel carrier can make these trips safer and more comfortable.

 Organize playdates with other well‑behaved dogs to help your Pug learn appropriate social cues and engage in playful interactions.

-Get your Pug used to being handled by gently touching their paws, ears, tail, and mouth to help them feel comfortable during grooming, vet visits, and interactions with strangers.
+Get your Pug used to being handled by gently touching their paws, ears, tail, and mouth.
+A dog grooming brush or soft brush can assist in making grooming sessions pleasant.

 Stay consistent in your socialization efforts, reinforcing positive behaviors consistently and providing your Pug with regular exposure to a variety of stimuli.